Kuldz/Users/README.md

 npx prisma db seed
 ```

-We use prisma.io as ORM, read more at https://www.prisma.io/docs/concepts
+We use prisma.io as ORM, read more at <https://www.prisma.io/docs/concepts>

 * To see the table in Prisma Studio, run:

 ```bash
 npx prisma studio
 ```

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.